opencpu/opencpu-server/README.md

 ## Server manual

-The OpenCPU [server manual](http://jeroenooms.github.com/opencpu-manual/opencpu-server.pdf) is the primary reference for installing and managing the opencpu cloud server.
+The OpenCPU [server manual](http://jeroenooms.github.com/opencpu-manual/opencpu-server.pdf) is the primary reference for installing and managing the opencpu server.

 ## Prebuilt binaries